-When HDFS is enabled, user access to HDFS requires legal permissions in order to operate HDFS properly, such as read data/create folder etc.
+When HDFS is enabled, user access to HDFS requires legal permissions in order to operate HDFS properly, such as read data, create folders and others.

 Add a configuration